Kalito-Labs/Ai-Protocols/README.md

 * **05-Workflow-Integration-Guide.md**
   Practical developer workflow guide for integrating AI copilots safely.
 Defines “safe zones,” “danger zones,” checkpoints, and roles/responsibilities.

+* **copilot-instructions**
+  Lightweight map file that gives Copilot an overview and tells it when to reference each protocol.

 ---